Shaily12/Shaily12.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello there!
-I am Shaily Desai, a Research Intern at the University of Michigan School of Information, working with [Dr. Joyojeet Pal](https://joyojeet.people.si.umich.edu) on analysis of political Twitter data - more specifically, to what extent do politically leaning influencers benefit from their affiliation to pro-Govt or pro-Opposition parties.
+I am Shaily Desai, an MSc student in Applied Computational Science at Imperial College London.
+Previously, I worked as a Research Intern at the University of Michigan School of Information, working with [Dr. Joyojeet Pal](https://joyojeet.people.si.umich.edu) on analysis of political Twitter data - more specifically, to what extent do politically leaning influencers benefit from their affiliation to pro-Govt or pro-Opposition parties.

-Prior to this, I was a Researcher at the [Laboratory for Computational Social Systems](https://lcs2.in/), a multi-institute lab in collaboration with IIT-Delhi and IIIT-Delhi, where I was advised by [Dr. Tanmoy Chakraborty](https://tanmoychak.com/) and [Dr. Md.
+I also worked at the [Laboratory for Computational Social Systems](https://lcs2.in/), a multi-institute lab in collaboration with IIT-Delhi and IIIT-Delhi, where I was advised by [Dr. Tanmoy Chakraborty](https://tanmoychak.com/) and [Dr. Md.
 Shad Akhtar](http://faculty.iiitd.ac.in/~shad.akhtar/).
 My broad area of work revolved around AI for Combating Online Hate.
-From August 2022-June 2023, I led the project sponsored by [Logically.ai(UK)](https://www.logically.ai/) exploring the available data and methods to counter Hate Speech on social media.
+I led the project sponsored by [Logically.ai(UK)](https://www.logically.ai/) exploring the available data and methods to counter Hate Speech on social media.
 My team and I came up with a novel methodology to generate Intent-Conditioned counterspeech, and I also worked on Emotional Counterspeech Generation, advising a BTech student in their bachelor thesis.

-Being a novice researcher, my interests are to explore AI and its applications for Social Good, and to explore low-resource computational implications on the performance of Large Language Models.
+My interests are to explore AI and its applications for Social Good, and to explore low-resource computational implications on the performance of Large Language Models.

 I graduated with a Computer Engineering degree from Pune University in 2022, prior to which I was part of a few research projects with Prof. Manisha Marathe in the domain of Sentiment Analysis and Neural Machine Translation.
 Head to my [publications](/publications/) page for a list of my research work(does not contain one paper under review).

-Among other hobbies, I have been an avid guitarist for the past eight years, love Star Wars, Lord of The Rings, and possess a deep appreciation for chai.
+Among other hobbies, I have been an avid guitarist for the past several years, love Star Wars, and possess a deep appreciation for chai.
+I also enjoy doing crosswords and the NYT connections puzzle everyday!

 Feel free to reach out to me via Email or LinkedIn!